 CamelCamelCamel – Links to any sales price/rank history that is available for the ASIN

 Prime Comparison – Links to the page on Amazon showing all of the current Prime offers for the ASIN

 Amazon Restriction Tool - Links to Seller Central Add a Product page to check on Restrictions for this item

-Custom ASIN Shortcuts - Custom shortcuts created by you that allow you to search by ASIN on a website of your choice.
+Custom Research Shortcuts - Custom shortcuts created by you that allow you to search by ASIN on a website of your choice.

-Edit Custom ASIN Shortcuts - The pencil icon to the far right of the research tools allows you to edit your Custom ASIN shortcuts right from within Scout.
+Edit Custom Research Shortcuts - The pencil icon to the far right of the research tools allows you to edit your Custom ASIN shortcuts right from within your settings.
 Just click on the pencil and a modal appears so you can edit each one:

 Once you edit or add them, you can turn them on or off for the List page, Scout, and Scoutify.
-Once you have saved the changes, click on Close to exit the window.
+Once you have saved the changes, click on Close to exit the settings overlay.